mit-mc-clas12/documentation/README.md

 1. add farm statistic scripts to repo  (Sangbaek)
 2. mechanism to pass the configuration (rga-fall18, etc) to the runscript generators.
 This is needed to run CLARA (David, Mauri)
 3. fix allowed container gcards, currently only 1 in fs.py (default)  (David?)
-4. the main page sidebar menu is eye candy but not handy for navigation.
-Can we have either top navigation bar or bottom?
-It should be the same for index.php and the various types.html.
-(Sangbaek)
 5. we should validate "total number of events" to be a number (Patrick)
 6. collect css style in common between varrious php files  (Sangbaek)
 7. when "submit" is pressed, add directory output message like: "Output and logs will be at /lustre/expphy/volatile/clas12/osg/<username> at the bottom of the table."
 (Sangbaek)